MelodyOrz/Learn_D3.js/README.md

 9. Make an Interactive World Map

-10.Tree Visualization of World Countries
+10. Tree Visualization of World Countries

-11.Color & Size Legend
+11. Color & Size Legend

-12.Make an Interactive World Map
+12. Make an Interactive World Map

-13.Add Filtering to the World Map
+13. Add Filtering to the World Map

-14.Make a Scatter Plot with Menus
+14. Make a Scatter Plot with Menus

-15.Circles on a Map
+15. Circles on a Map

-16.Line Chart with Multiple Lines
+16. Line Chart with Multiple Lines

-17.Melting Data for Multiple Lines
+17. Melting Data for Multiple Lines

-18.Selecting a Year on a Line Chart
+18. Selecting a Year on a Line Chart